Sleepytale Logo

 Calm is an excellent wellness app.
 If you or your partner already use it for meditation, sleep sounds, or daily mindfulness, the Calm Kids stories are a nice bonus baked into your existing subscription.
 The celebrity narration is a premium touch, and the licensed characters can be a real hit with younger kids who love Peppa Pig or Transformers.

-Verdict: If you want a kids' bedtime story app that creates something new and personal for your child every night, Sleepytale is the stronger choice.
+Verdict: If you want an AI friend for kids, one who tells stories, sings lullabies and musicals, teaches small lessons, makes up rhymes, and simply talks with your child, on a Saturday morning as readily as at lights out, Sleepytale is the stronger choice.
 If you already pay for Calm and want kids' stories as a bonus alongside adult wellness features, Calm's library is a solid add on.

 Tips for Deciding Between Sleepytale and Calm